Krande/adapy/images/tests/report/00-main/01-analyses/01-eigenvalue-summary.md

 **Shell Elements**

 For 1st order shell elements it is observed an increasing difference in values based on the order of eigenmode.
-The differe
 Results using 2nd order shell elements is observed to be closer for all modes.

 **Line Elements**